skeller01/data_projects_course/data.md

 - Ask people how they would get started

 ### Teaching Activities
-- How can using data help inform new products or understand problems
+- How can using data help inform new products or understand problems Start with motivating product problem from last course and ask how data science could either help validate a hypothesis or model a problem in some way.

 - Influence Diagrams
 - Writing good problem statements

+#### Influence Diagrams
+- Show construction in Draw IO
+- Start with dependent and independent variables
+- Ask which data could help be used to get the dependent and independent variables
+- Ask how they data could be derived or flawed in some way

 #### Check for Understanding
 - Write influence diagram based on a data product